 For many of us, that’s a new way of thinking about mentorship.
 “People almost always think of the mentor as the really active element.
 The mentee is the passive element, absorbing the mentor’s knowledge,” Uzzi says.
 “Some of that’s true, but it turns out it’s really not a one-way arrow.
 It’s incumbent upon the mentee to branch out, take their mentor’s tacit knowledge, and do something that breaks new ground.
 The mentee has a big responsibility for their own success.”

-Yet strong mentorship is currently facing a serious threat: COVID-19.
-Since the tacit knowledge that makes mentors valuable is best imparted face-to-face, Uzzi worries that the loss of in-person communication may hurt mentees’ career prospects.
+Yet strong mentorship has been facing a serious threat: COVID-19.
+Since the tacit knowledge that makes mentors valuable is best imparted face-to-face, Uzzi worries that the loss of in-person communication during remote work may hurt mentees’ career prospects.

 Quantifying the Value of a Mentor